-Observational data have quantified directly $Q_H$ and $Q_E$ and hence how the Bowen Ratio $\beta$ (i.e., $\beta = Q_H/Q_E$ ) varies with the vegetation fraction across a range of values (Grimmond and Oke, 2002, Loridan and Grimmond, 2012a).
-Here we investigate if an urban model that includes a representation of vegetation can reproduce this observed behaviour.
+Observational data have quantified directly Q_H and Q_E and hence how the Bowen ratio β (i.e., $\beta = Q_H/Q_E$) varies with the vegetation fraction across a range of values (Grimmond and Oke 2002; Loridan and Grimmond 2012a).
+Here we investigate if an urban model that includes a representation of vegetation can reproduce this observed behavior.

-In this study we use the JULES model (Best et al., 2011).
-It has been shown to perform well in simulating $Q_H$ and $Q_E$ compared to other models within PILPS-Urban (Best and Grimmond, 2015b).
-Here the model is used to simulate $\beta$ for urban areas that range in plan area vegetation cover (i.e., two-dimensional vegetation cover as viewed from above) from 1% to 98%, that correspond to 22 observational dataset footprint descriptions.
+In this study we use the JULES model (Best et al. 2011).
+It has been shown to perform well in simulating Q_H and Q_E compared to other models within PILPS-Urban (Best and Grimmond 2016).
+Here the model is used to simulate β for urban areas that range in plan area vegetation cover (i.e., two-dimensional vegetation cover as viewed from above) from 1% to 98% that correspond to 22 observational dataset footprint descriptions.

+2. Methods

-Methods Observational sites
+a.
+Observational sites

-For this modelling study, evaluation data come from 22 observational tower sites (Table 1) where $Q_H$ and $Q_E$ were measured by eddy covariance in the inertial sublayer above usually uniform urban canopies.
-The measurements represent the neighborhood or local scale surface energy balance.
+For this modeling study, evaluation data come from 22 observational tower sites (Table 1) where Q_H and Q_E were measured by eddy covariance in the inertial sublayer above usually uniform urban canopies.
+The measurements represent the neighborhood- or local-scale surface energy balance.
 The methods and analysis techniques used at each site are described in the papers corresponding to the individual sites (Table 1).
-The datasets include both short (< two months) and long (> 12 months) durations, with the longest (Baltimore) spanning six years.
+The datasets include both short (<2 months) and long (>12 months) durations, with the longest (Baltimore) spanning 6 years.
 Most of the shorter datasets were collected in the summer months.
-For mid-latitudes and semi-arid climates, the summer months are the periods during which the vegetation is most likely to experience soil moisture stress and hence limited transpiration.
-The datasets with observations collected during the winter (Ouagadougou and Mexico City) are sub-tropical climates where the precipitation is typically less during the winter months.
-Hence these are also the periods that are more likely to have soil moisture stress on the vegetation.
-Two rural sites outside of Basel (R1 and R2) were added to complete the spectrum of vegetation cover fractions modelled.
+For midlatitudes and semiarid climates, the summer months are the periods during which the vegetation is most likely to experience soil moisture stress and hence limited transpiration.
+The datasets with observations collected during the winter (Ouagadougou and Mexico City) are subtropical climates where the precipitation is typically less during the winter months.
+Hence, these are also the periods that are more likely to have soil moisture stress on the vegetation.
+Two rural sites outside of Basel (R1 and R2) were added to complete the spectrum of vegetation cover fractions modeled.

-The surface characteristics affecting the measurements have a range in vegetation cover amounts from almost full vegetation cover to only 1% (Table 2).
+The surface characteristics affecting the measurements have a range from almost full vegetation cover to only 1% (Table 2).
 The surface cover data used in this study are from the literature.
 For the few sites with only the total vegetation amount reported, additional analyses were undertaken of available satellite imagery to subdivide this further.
 For most of the sites the plan area proportions of vegetation and impervious surfaces (streets and buildings) combine to account for around 95% of the total area, with the exceptions of Tucson and Ouagadougou.
-These two sites have substantial areas of bare soil or unmanaged land (17% and 30% respectively, which is modelled as bare soil).
-However, both these sites are in relatively dry climates and so bare soil evaporation is unlikely to have a substantial contribution to $Q_E$ , and hence $\beta$ .
+These two sites have substantial areas of bare soil or unmanaged land (17% and 30%, respectively, which is modeled as bare soil).
+However, both these sites are in relatively dry climates, and so bare soil evaporation is unlikely to have a substantial contribution to Q_E , and hence β .

-Forcing data for urban land surface models typically includes the downward components of both shortwave and longwave radiation, precipitation, surface pressure and near surface atmospheric wind, temperature, and humidity.
+Forcing data for urban land surface models typically includes the downward components of both shortwave and longwave radiation; precipitation; surface pressure; and near-surface atmospheric wind, temperature, and humidity.
 Details on the observation of each of these variables at each of the measurement sites can be found in the references provided in Table 1.
-For many of the earlier datasets, the radiation components were not observed at the sites, but have been taken from nearby observational stations that make routine measurements, or derived from empirical formulae.
+For many of the earlier datasets, the radiation components were not observed at the sites, but have been taken from nearby stations that make routine measurements or have been derived from empirical formulae.